angarita-dev/bubble-sort/README.md

-# Project: Advanced Building Blocks - Enumerables
+# Project: Advanced Building Blocks

 This is the first project of the Main Ruby curriculum at [Microverse](https://www.microverse.org/) - @microverseinc
 * The goal was learn about sorting algorithims and blocks.